Educational Department

 Advanced Piloting Description

-This all-new course continues to build coastal and inland navigation skill, allowing the student to take on more challenging conditions – unfamiliar waters, limited visibility, and extended cruises.
+Advanced Piloting is the second in the sequence of USPS courses on navigation.
+It continues to build coastal and inland navigation skill, allowing the student to take on more challenging conditions – unfamiliar waters, limited visibility, and extended cruises.
 GPS is embraced as a primary navigation tool while adding radar, chartplotters, and other electronic navigation tools.
 As with Piloting, the course includes many in-class exercises, advancing the student’s skills through hands-on practice and learning.
+Ten classes of two hours each normally are scheduled for presentation of this course.
+In addition the students have seven days to complete the open book exam.
 Topics covered include:

 • Review of skills learned in Piloting